-DETAILS: Summer is for Short Stories!
-This year’s Summer Short Story Award for New Writers will be judged by Kristen Arnett!
-Working with six agencies, our winner and honorable mentions earn agency review as well as publication.
+DETAILS: Working with five agencies, our finalists and honorable mentions earn agency review as well as publication.
 The winning story earns $3000.
+Jai Chakrabarti will serve as this year’s judge!
 Second and third place runners up receive $300 and $200, respectively.
 Check out our Summer Award information and previous Summer and Winter winners, including Joe Bond, who earned representation from Sarah Fuentes of Fletcher & Company as a result of this contest.

 DETAILS: Expert feedback from the comforts of home.
-We are proud to be working with editors with experience at The Paris Review, American Short Fiction, and Tin House to bring you feedback on your stories and essays from the best in the field.
+We are proud to be working with editors with experience editing journals like The Southern Review, december, Guernica, Electric Lit, Crazyhorse and more! to bring you feedback on your stories and essays from the best in the field.
 Limited spots available.
 Registration is open until slots are filled.
 More here.

-DETAILS: Our Short Story Award for New Writers hosts an awesome winter award, with Helen Oyeyemi judging!
-Working with five agencies, our winner and honorable mentions earn agency review as well as publication.
-The winning story earns $3000.
-Second and third place runners up receive $300 and $200, respectively.
-Check out our Winter Award information and last year’s Summer and Winter winners, including Joe Bond, who earned representation from Sarah Fuentes of Fletcher & Company as a result of this contest.
+DETAILS: Find the shortlist here!
+Every year, our Short Story Award for New Writers hosts an awesome winter award, with Morgan Talty judging for 2022-2023!
+Winners and honorable mentions receive agency review from five agencies as well as publication.
+The winning story earns $3000, while the second and third place runners up receive $300 and $200, respectively.
+Check out our Winter Award information and previous Summer and Winter winners, including Joe Bond, who earned representation from Sarah Fuentes of Fletcher & Company as a result of this contest.

 Our New Voices category is always open and always free to submit.
 Selected stories are paid $200 for short fiction and narrative non-fiction, and $100 for flash fiction up to 1,000 words, and are published on the site.
 Read New Voices stories here.
 For submission guidelines, click here.

 Want to submit?
 Guidelines can be found on the submissions page.